top of page

 Here are strategic steps to prepare your school or trust for the new regime:

-2. Map your current self-evaluation (SEF) and school improvement plan against the new evaluation areas (curriculum, teaching, inclusion, behaviour & attitudes, leadership & governance, etc).
+• Map your current self-evaluation (SEF) and school improvement plan against the new evaluation areas (curriculum, teaching, inclusion, behaviour & attitudes, leadership & governance, etc).

-3. Ensure the language and evidence capture the strengths and areas for growth clearly.
+• Ensure the language and evidence capture the strengths and areas for growth clearly.

-5. For example: How are you demonstrating the quality of curriculum design and implementation?
+• For example: How are you demonstrating the quality of curriculum design and implementation?
 What evidence shows your provision for vulnerable/SEND pupils?

-6. Think about narrative as well as data: the report card will include commentary, not just grades.
+• Think about narrative as well as data: the report card will include commentary, not just grades.

-9. Consider how you will highlight both achievements and development priorities.
+• Consider how you will highlight both achievements and development priorities.

-12. Make sure “met” status is robustly evidenced.
+• Make sure “met” status is robustly evidenced.

-13. Engage staff in the change
+5. Engage Staff in the Change

-14. Many practitioners feel concerned about the shift; being proactive helps.
+• Many practitioners feel concerned about the shift; being proactive helps.

-15. Provide training or briefings about the change so that all staff understand what will be different about inspections and reporting.
+• Provide training or briefings about the change so that all staff understand what will be different about inspections and reporting.

-17. While the new framework begins in November, you have time to plan and refine before your next inspection.
+• While the new framework begins in November, you have time to plan and refine before your next inspection.
 Early adopter schools (volunteers) may undergo inspection sooner.
 Use the time to get ahead.

 What This Means for Candidates Looking to Work in Schools

-If you’re a teacher, middle leader, senior leader or support staff member considering a role in a school or MAT, here’s how the changes impact you:
+If you’re a teacher, middle leader, senior leader, or support staff member considering a role in a school or MAT, here’s how the changes impact you:

-• Look for transparency: Schools that are openly sharing their report card, strengths and development areas will likely be better prepared and more thoughtful about improvement.
+• Look for Transparency: Schools that are openly sharing their report card, strengths, and development areas will likely be better prepared and more thoughtful about improvement.

 Final Thought

-The arrival of the new report cards marks a significant cultural shift in inspections from November 2025.
 For education recruitment, this is important: the way schools present themselves, the parameters by which they are judged, and the conversations staff and candidates have will all shift.

-At Aston Education, we support both whole-school leadership teams and individual candidates in navigating these changes – from reviewing how inspection outcomes shape recruitment messaging, to helping candidates frame their applications and interviews in this evolving landscape.
+At Aston Education, we support both whole-school leadership teams and individual candidates in navigating these changes – from reviewing how inspection outcomes shape recruitment messaging to helping candidates frame their applications and interviews in this evolving landscape.

 If you’d like support in reviewing your school’s readiness for the new framework – or if you’re a candidate looking to find a school that aligns with your values under the new regime – do get in touch with us today.
-Further reading and sources: https://www.gov.uk/government/news/ofsted-sets-out-proposals-for-fairer-education-inspections-and-new-more-detailed-report-cards https://schoolsweek.co.uk/ofsted-report-cards-the-8-big-changes-you-need-to-know/

 Comments